gkorpal/gkorpal.github.io/_reading/book-list.md

 * **Representation and Characters of Groups** by *G. James and M. Liebeck*: This is an introductory text for representation theory of finite groups.
 It could have been an ideal introductory text for undergraduates but they chose [bad notations](https://math.stackexchange.com/a/192728).
 However, it is more accessible as compared to the standard textbook by [Serre](https://doi.org/10.1007/978-1-4684-9458-7).
   * **Representation Theory of Finite Groups** by *M. Burrow*: Must read the introduction to the first chapter.
 Notations are a bit outdated.

-## Calculus

-* **Calculus I, II, III** by *Jerrold E. Marsden and Alan Weinstein*:  These books are old fashioned version of Calculus I, II and II (US Education System).
-The books are <a href="https://aimath.org/textbooks/approved-textbooks/marsden-weinstein/" target="_blank">available online</a> for free as part of the American Institute of Mathematics' [Open Textbook Initiative](https://aimath.org/textbooks/approved-textbooks/).
-This topic is an amalgamation of analysis, topology and geometry.
-We use geometric and topological properties of the Euclidean space to find some logic behind analytic facts about functions defined on Euclidean space.
-This is the "maths" needed for most of the undergraduate Physics courses.
-* **Tea Time Numerical Analysis** by *Leon Q. Brin*: An introductory textbook for numerical calculus with algortihms illustrated using GNU Octave.
-It is [available online](https://lqbrin.github.io/tea-time-numerical/) for free and is a part of the American Institute of Mathematics' [Open Textbook Initiative](https://aimath.org/textbooks/approved-textbooks/).
-* **Introduction to Probability** by *J. K. Blitzstein and J. Hwang*: It contains lots of examples, motivation and intuition.
-Calculus is the only prerequisite.
-Each chapter ends with a section showing how to perform relevant simulations and calculations in R. The softcopy of the book and the lecture videos are [available online for free](https://projects.iq.harvard.edu/stat110/home).
-After learning the basics, one can learn about stochastic process and the related applications other fields like [finance](https://quant.stackexchange.com/q/38862). *Recommended by TPR.*
-* **Mathematical Statistics with Applications in R** by *K.M.
-Ramachandran* and *C. Tsokos*: This is a very well written calculus-based introduction for someone really new to statistics.
-After a bit of experience, one can move to the book by [N. Mukhopadhyay](https://www.routledge.com/Probability-and-Statistical-Inference/Mukhopadhyay/p/book/9780367659493) and then in the end to the book by [Rohatgi and Saleh](https://www.wiley.com/en-us/An+Introduction+to+Probability+and+Statistics%2C+3rd+Edition-p-9781118799642). *Recommended by TPR.*

 ## Analysis